T-ROY77/CS134_dynamic_pursuit/README.md

 You will need to use the projectGenerator.exe to create the project.
 To do this for the first time:
 -click "import" button
--navigate to base folder named "Pursuit_Game"
+-navigate to base folder named "Dynamic_Pursuit"
 -click "update"

 # Build and Run